/ Nan, Thailand /

-The owners named this house “Tathata,” which means “just the way it is,” to express their love of simple country life.
 “We’re Bangkok people, but love the atmosphere and way of life here in Nan.
-After coming to work at Nan Hospital, we decided to live here and looked around for where to build till we finally found this property,” says Dr. Tong (Natthathon Kharaphongsathaphon), who owns the house with Dr. Kate (Jittraphon Khwamkhnueng).
-Their place is on a road convenient to Nan Hospital, in a quiet, natural setting at water’s edge.
-For design, they hired Geng (Nanthaphong Lertmaneethawisap), of Arsom Silp Community and Environmental Architects.
+After coming to work at Nan Hospital, we decided to live here and looked around for where to build until we finally found this property,” says Natthathon Kharaphongsathaphon, who owns the house with Jittraphon Khwamkhnueng.

-This home successfully applies traditional Lanna themes to present-day life.
-It’s a dream house that has become a reality in the natural environment of Nan, somehow seeming ordinary while being as beautiful a home as we’ve seen.
+All told, it’s a home that successfully applies traditional Lanna themes to present-day life.
+It’s a dream home that has become a reality in the natural environment of Nan, somehow seeming ordinary while being as beautiful a home as we’ve seen.